Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

   | 4.0 – 6.9 | Medium | Within 60 days | Within 90 days |
   | 0.1 – 3.9 | Low | Within 1 year | Within 1 year |
   > TODO: check that the above table makes sense, especially the added last column
+> NOTE Shima: Based on this, I would say we are not being consistent with our timelines above, also I think we should be more clear about the priority of Vunerability, so if this goes more on top, and highlighting the importance of addressing vunerability, I think we can link the tiem frames more accuratly.
+In short, we should stick to nightly scan.
+> LB: indeed, if you do a monthly scan, then solving critical issue within a day makes no sense.. -> make this explicit
 - If no remediation is available, do a risk assessment which will have one of 3 outcomes:
   - If we find that the vulnerability does not pose any actual risk, we will ‘allowlist’ it.
 This requires CISO approval.
 This allowlist will be reviewed as part of the half-yearly measurement cycle.
   - We will mitigate the risk in some other way.
 If, for example, we do not want to allowlist. the entire library because of its importance but the vulnerability is limited to a single method, we can test for the use of that method and fail the pipeline in that case.